Springe direkt zu Inhalt

 Energy

-In 2022, Freie Universität consumed approximately 112 million kWh, marking the lowest consumption in the last two decades, except for 2020/2021 when the pandemic influenced usage.
-Excluding the increase in space since 2010, the university's energy consumption actually fell by 35 percent between 2000/01 and 2022.
+In 2023, Freie Universität consumed approximately 108 million kWh, marking the lowest consumption in the last two decades with a decrease of 33 percent.
+Excluding the increase in space since 2010, the university's energy consumption actually fell by 40 percent between 2000/01 and 2023.
 In view of the significant increase in student numbers and third-party funding since 2010, this development is exemplary in the German university landscape.

 Emissions